 - 2.1 External economic pressures and uncertainty are continuing to impact on the finances of the Council.
-A full commentary on the financial performance of the Council can be found in the Explanatory Foreword on pages 2 to 6 of the Statement of Accounts, key aspects of which are highlighted below: - 2.2 Revenue Expenditure The Council set a net expenditure budget for 2014/15 of £11.383m, which included a budgeted transfer of £0.460m from the general fund reserve.
-The actual net expenditure for the year, after making this transfer, was £11.278m, resulting in a budget underspend for the year of £0.105m.
-Details of major variances can be seen in the report reference PAS/SE/15/015, entitled 'Financial Outturn Report (Revenue and Capital) 2014/15' considered by this committee on 4 June 2015.
-It is proposed that this budget underspend is transferred to the general fund reserve to help support future years' Council Tax levels. - 2.3 Capital Expenditure Actual capital programme spend for the year was £2.270m against a revised budget for the period of £6.005m; i.e. a budget underspend of £3.735m.
-This overspend predominantly related to the timings of capital projects.
-Details of the major variances on the capital programme can also be seen in report PAS/SE/15/015.
+A full commentary on the financial performance of the Council can be found in the Narrative Report on pages 2 to 8 of the Statement of Accounts, key aspects of which are highlighted below: - 2.2 Revenue Expenditure The Council set a net expenditure budget for 2016/17 of £12.622m, including a budgeted use of general fund balance of £0.224m.
+The actual net expenditure position for the year was a budget underspend of £0.160m.
+This underspend was transferred to the Invest to Save Reserve.
+Details of major variances can be seen in the report reference PAS/SE/17/014, entitled "Financial Performance Report (Revenue and Capital) Outturn 2016/17" considered by this committee on 25 May 2017.
+The general fund reserve stands at £3.036m as at 31 March 2017.

-- 2.4 Usable Reserves The Council has a track record of sound financial management.
+- 2.3 Capital Expenditure Actual capital programme spend for the year was £3.8m which was on budget after allowing for project timings.
+Details of the major variances on the capital programme can also be seen in report PAS/SE/17/014. - 2.4 Usable Reserves The Council has a track record of sound financial management.
 An integral part of the Council's financial strategy is to ensure that usable reserves are maintained at a healthy level.
 Usable reserves are split into two main categories; revenue reserves (the General Fund and Earmarked reserves) and unallocated capital reserves (i.e. Capital Receipts Reserve and Capital Grants Unapplied Reserve).
-During 2014/15 the total value of the Council's usable revenue and capital reserves increased from £31.108m (at 1 April 2014) to £31.922m (at 31 March 2015), a net increase of £0.814m.
-Further details regarding the movement on reserves during the year are provided on page 10 of the Statement of Accounts. - 2.5 Pension Fund - The Local Government Pension Scheme is a national statutory scheme which, for Suffolk authorities, is administered by Suffolk County Council.
+During 2016/17 the total value of the Council's usable revenue and capital reserves increased from £35.008m (at 1 April 2016) to £36.518m (at 31 March 2017), a net increase of £1.510m.
+Further details regarding the movement on reserves during the year are provided on page 14 of the Statement of Accounts. - 2.5 Pension Fund - The Local Government Pension Scheme is a national statutory scheme which, for Suffolk authorities, is administered by Suffolk County Council.
 Annual scheme valuations based on International Accounting Standards (IAS 19) are undertaken for the purposes of the Council's annual financial statements.
-As at 31 March 2014, the Council's IAS19 pension valuation disclosed an overall fund deficit of £44.750m.
-However, the 31 March 2015 IAS19 valuation showed a marked deterioration in the Fund's position with the deficit having increased to £54.421m.
-The increase in deficit is primarily due to the financial assumptions at 31 March 3015 being less favourable than at the beginning of the year.
+As at 31 March 2017, the Council's IAS19 pension valuation disclosed an overall fund deficit of £46.818m, compared to £43.008m at 31 March 2016.
+The increase in deficit is primarily due to the financial assumptions at 31 March 2017 being less favourable than at the beginning of the year.
 It must be emphasised that this change in the Pension Fund's reported IAS19 deficit position has no immediate impact on the Council's General Fund or council tax payers, as the contribution rates to the Suffolk County Council pension fund are determined by a separate triennial actuarial review and not the IAS19 valuations.
 Further details regarding the Council's pension fund performance are provided on page 4 of the Statement of Accounts.